writeblankspace/theblankspace/content/posts/anotherrr-archive/_index.md

 However, going through the Internet Archive isn't the most reliable nor the fastest.
 So I decided to put all these old posts right here, in their new home.
 It doesn't have all the old fancy CSS, but the content is copy-pasted straight from 2021.
 Enjoy!

-**NOTE: these posts may contain several images and syntax-highlighted code snippets, so it's definitely a little heavier than my usual posts here.**
+**NOTE: these posts may contain several images and syntax-highlighted code snippets, so they're definitely a little heavier than my usual posts here.**